cge-tubingens/IDEAL-GENOM-QC/README.md

     |
     |---outputData
     |
-    |---dependables
+    |---configFiles
     |
-    |---configFiles
+    |---dependables
 ```
 1. The `inputData` folder should contain the binary files with the genotype data to be analyzed in `PLINK` format (`.bed`, `.bim`, `.fam` files).

 2. The `outputData` folder will contain the resultant files of the quality control pipeline.
 Below, the pipeline output will be detailed.

-3. The `dependables` folder is designed to contain necessary files for the pipeline.
+3. The `dependables` folder is designed to contain complemenatry files for the quality control pipeline.
+This folder is optional.

 4. The `configFiles` folder is essential for the correct functioning of the pipeline.
 It should contain three configuration files: `parameters.JSON`, `paths.JSON` and `steps.JSON`.